trungvuh/Racing/README.md

 # Racing Car

 A multiplayers car racing experience.
+Built entirely on JavaScript and HTML5.

 The game was made with arcade-style mindset, so there will be no mouse movement control, only keyboards.
 Sorry for the inconvenience, but I hope it brings back the sweet childhood memory.